Skip to main content

 #1 Ransomware attacks on the rise

-In 2021, most of the attacks will exploit known vulnerabilities in targeted systems in order to gain access to the target networks and manually deploy the ransomware.
-In response to the ongoing COVID-19 pandemic, a growing number of organizations will allow its employees to remotely access their resources, thus enlarging their surface of attacks.
+In 2024, most of the attacks will exploit known vulnerabilities in targeted systems in order to gain access to the target networks and manually deploy the ransomware.
+A growing number of organizations will allow its employees to remotely access their resources, thus enlarging their surface of attacks.
 Unpatched systems and poorly protected access points will allow threat actors to compromise a large number of companies.

 Most of the attacks will be targeted, while ransomware operators will carefully choose their victims in order to maximize their efforts.